harness/developer-hub/docs/chaos-engineering/technical-reference/architecture.md

 #### Enterprise hub

 Enterprise chaos hub comes out of the box with HCE and provides many faults and experiment templates.
-Enterprise Hub is a prebuilt Chaos Hub; it is a collection of manifests and charts that represent existing experiments and faults as part of the hub.
+Enterprise hub is a prebuilt chaos hub, a collection of manifests and charts that represent the existing experiments and faults.
 You can use faults from multiple categories to create chaos experiments in the Enterprise chaos hub.

 #### Authentication server